dbenson24/comp86/Project-3/Readme.md

 - When the button is clicked, it prints the translation for that button to stdout and translates the UAV.

+#### AttributeController.java
+- Extends the swing JPanel class.
+- This class overrides the paintComponent to keep the slider's selected value up to date with the currently selected plane.
+- The combobox allows a user to select which attribute the slider is currently affecting and the slider allows a user to adjust the currently selected value for the currently selected plane.

 ## Inheritance Hierarchy

 #### Main
 - Main has no inheritance

-#### Canvas
+#### Map
-- Canvas inherits from javax.swing.JPanel
+- Map inherits from javax.swing.JPanel

+#### Plane
+- Plane has no inheritance

 #### UAV
-- UAV inherits from java.awt.Polygon
+- UAV inherits from Plane

 #### DirectionalButton
 - DirectionalButton inherits from javax.swing.JButton

+#### AttributeController
+- AttributeController inherits from javax.swing.JPanel

 ## Aggregation Hierarchy
 ### Each of these classes reference: